thafsi-pv/CinemaSpot/README.md

 The list of movies is defined in the `HomePage` component and fetching from TMDB(The Movie Database).
 The search functionality is implemented using the `debounce` function.

 The list of movies is retrieved from the TMDB API using Axios.
 The `getMovieList` function in the `HomePage` component makes an HTTP request to the API and retrieves the data.
 This data is saved in a state `movieList` and itrate using map function.
-The search functionality is implemented using the debounce function from the Lodash Debounce library.
+The search functionality is implemented using the debounce methord.

 ![cs-home](./src/assets/CINEMASPOT_HOME.png)